Starting a successful dropshipping business is no easy task, and for those in Africa who…

 With a few clicks on the button, all the products you sell will be generated automatically and placed on your Shopify store while you print on demand.

-To use the print-on-demand icon, you can read along to show you how to automatically place your product in your store within a few seconds.
+To use the print-on-demand icon, you can read along to learn how to automatically place your product in your store within a few seconds.

 As you scroll down, you will see the Customer’s Tab.
 Right at the customer’s tab icon, you can view a list of all customers visiting your online store.

-You will also be able to view both the customers who have visited your store and signed up and those who have not but made an order for your products.
+You will also be able to view the customers who have visited your store and signed up and those who have yet to make an order for your products.

 On this page, there is an analysis icon.
 An analytics button is a unique feature of the Shopify store that enables you to analyze your overall sales performance and the number of people visiting your store for a certain period.